 Rick Miller: I think we have time for one more question.

 Audience member 13: Do you have any recommendations for resources that gives you an idea about these CCRCs or assisted livings?
-You said [inaudible 01:21:18] and maybe rate them.
 Is there some impartial resource.

 Karen Wasserman: So you asked for a resource that might help you figure out which places-